8 out of 10

 - Kevin McNally: Pirates of the Caribbean 5, The Man Who Knew Infinity, The Mill (TV), Downton Abbey (TV), The Raven, Pirates of the Caribbean 4, Valkyrie, Pirates of the Caribbean 3, Pirates of the Caribbean 2, Scoop, The Phantom of the Opera (2004), De-Lovely, Pirates of the Caribbean, Johnny English, High Heels and Low Lifes, When The Sky Falls, Dad (TV), Entrapment, The Legend of 1900, Sliding Doors, Spice World, Cry Freedom, Dr Who (TV), The Long Good Friday, Poldark (1977) (TV)

-- Nicholas Farrell: Mindhorn, Remainder, Summer In February, The Iron Lady, Driving Lessons, Charlotte Gray, Beautiful People, Hamlet (1996), Twelfth Night (1996), Othello (1995), In The Bleak Midwinter, Greystoke – The Legend Of Tarzan, Chariots Of Fire
+- Nicholas Farrell: Mindhorn, Another Mother’s Son, Remainder, Summer In February, The Iron Lady, Driving Lessons, Charlotte Gray, Beautiful People, Hamlet (1996), Twelfth Night (1996), Othello (1995), In The Bleak Midwinter, Greystoke – The Legend Of Tarzan, Chariots Of Fire

-- Aneurin Barnard: Dunkirk, War & Peace (TV), Cilla (TV), The Adventurer – Curse of the Midas Box, Trap For Cinderella, Citadel, The Facility, Elfie Hopkins, Powder (2011), We’ll Take Manhattan, Hunky Dory, Ironclad
+- Aneurin Barnard: Dead In a Week, Dunkirk, Bitter Harvest, War & Peace (TV), Cilla (TV), The Adventurer – Curse of the Midas Box, Trap For Cinderella, Citadel, The Facility, Elfie Hopkins, Powder (2011), We’ll Take Manhattan, Hunky Dory, Ironclad

 - Duffy: Patagonia